evilsocket/arc/README.md

     ./arcd -config config.json -app arc

-Now browse `http://localhost:8080/` ( or the address and port you configured ) and login with the configured credentials.
+Now browse `https://localhost:8443/` ( or the address and port you configured ) and login with the configured credentials (make sure to add the generated HTTPS certificate as an exception in your browser).

 **NOTE**